 • There are no perfect applications, nor are there perfect applicants.
 However, every person has the potential to complete an application that catches the eyes of admissions people.

-• Before filling out an application, ask yourself: What do I want the admissions people “to get” about me?
-How can I distinguish myself?
-Who am I as a person?
+• Before filling out an application, ask yourself: What do I want admissions people to ”get” about me?
+How can I distinguish myself from other applicants?
 What is important to me?
 What makes me interesting, unique or different from other people?

 • Every aspect of the application must be attended to and answered with great care.

 • Describe and explain everything on your application.
 Unless told to do so, don’t use one-word answers.

 • Never let your words come across as complaining, whiney or “poor me.”

 • Here are the steps to complete an individual undergraduate admissions application: